Camp Taji: 2006–2008

 In December 2007, the 1st Cavalry Division relinquished control and Camp Taji was occupied by multiple brigade sized elements from a variety of units, until they were relieved by the 4th Infantry Division.
 The 621st Troop Support Command, Arkansas National Guard acted as the Garrison Command Cell (formerly known as the Mayor Cell) from October 2007 through March 2008 when it was relieved by 1–206th FA.
 Force protection duties were performed by a number of units, including elements of the California Army National Guard's 1–143rd FA.

-July 2007 also saw the arrival of 125 Air Force personnel to support the Coalition Air Force Transition Team (CAFTT) that took a number of Iraqi warrant officers and trained them in every aspect of Air Combat Power to include training them how to troubleshoot, isolate and repair Huey gunship engines, fuel systems, and every thing associated with daily operations of a squadron of UH HUEY-1 gunships.
-During this time frame, elements of the 104th Division (USAR) were stationed at Taji as part of the Coalition Military Assistance Training Team (CMATT), providing military training advisors to the Iraqi Army Services and Support Institute (IASSI).
+July 2007 also saw the arrival of 125 U.S. Air Force personnel to support the Coalition Air Force Transition Team (CAFTT) that took a number of Iraqi warrant officers and trained them in every aspect of Air Combat Power to include training them how to troubleshoot, isolate and repair Huey gunship engines, fuel systems, and every thing associated with daily operations of a squadron of UH HUEY-1 gunships.
+During this time frame, elements of the 104th Training Division of the U.S. Army Reserve were stationed at Taji as part of the Coalition Military Assistance Training Team (CMATT), providing military training advisors to the Iraqi Army Services and Support Institute (IASSI).

-A new Mayor Cell Annex Building, is dedicated in the memory of SSG Christopher Potts and SGT Russell "Doc" Collier, May 2008.
+A new Mayor Cell Annex Building is dedicated in the memory of SSG Christopher Potts and SGT Russell "Doc" Collier, May 2008.

 In March 2008, 1st Battalion, 206th Field Artillery returned to Camp Taji, this time as the Garrison Command Cell (formerly known as the Mayor Cell).
 At this time the Base Defense Operations Center was operated by 2nd Battalion, 11th Field Artillery Regiment, a part of the 25th Infantry Division, which was assigned to 4th Infantry Division for the deployment.
 The 2–11 FA was responsible for securing a security contract to provide over 900 private contractor security guard to provide gate and tower guards for Camp Taji, relieving two Arkansas National Guard companies (1038th HCC and 1123rd TC) of these responsibilities and decreasing the need to mobilize units for these duties in the future.
-1–206th FA was relieve by the 949th Brigade Support Battalion, Texas National Guard, in December 2008.
+1–206th FA was relieved by the 949th Brigade Support Battalion, Texas National Guard, in December 2008.
 2–11 FA was relieved of the BDOC mission by 1st Battalion, 108th Field Artillery Regiment of the Pennsylvania Army National Guard in January 2009.
 January 2009, 56th Stryker Brigade Combat Team of the PA Army National Guard arrived.
 1st Battalion, 111th Infantry (Stryker) and its associated elements provided combat patrols and area security in the region.
 The Indiana Army National Guard was also relieved of duty in 2009.

-A Barrier at the entrance to the Taji Mayor Cell displays the DUI for each Mayor Cell from 2004 to 2009.
+A barrier at the entrance to the Taji Mayor Cell displays the distinctive unit insignia for each Mayor Cell from 2004 to 2009.